wiicode/cybersecurity-framework/bronze-training/mobile-device-guidance/using-third-party-applications.md

 -   *The likelihood that there will be a security breach involving that developer or application*

-Using mature, popular applications from a developer with a good track record will minimise the risk that your applications are vulnerable.
+Using mature, popular applications from a developer with a good track record will minimize the risk that your applications are vulnerable.

 -   *What impact a compromise would have*

-You should aim to minimise the amount of sensitive data you allow an application to access.
-You can also take into account which other types of organisation are using that application, so that your data is a small part of a much larger data set if that application is breached.
+You should aim to minimize the amount of sensitive data you allow an application to access.
+You can also take into account which other types of organization are using that application, so that your data is a small part of a much larger data set if that application is breached.

 #### **Application store checks**

 Most application stores make checks that applications are not malicious when they are added and updated.
 By getting your applications from such a store, you are reducing the risk that the application is malicious.
 However, this is not a guarantee.
 Most stores have hosted malware at some point, and you should take additional steps to reduce the risk further.

 You should consider what application store checks look for.
-Most checks are for outright malcious behaviour, such as SMS fraud.
-Certain behaviours - like syncing private data to cloud services - might be permitted under store policy, but not permitted under your enterprise policy.
+Most checks are for outright malcious behavior, such as SMS fraud.
+Certain behaviors - like syncing private data to cloud services - might be permitted under store policy, but not permitted under your enterprise policy.
 Reading an application's privacy policies might help you decide.
 These can also usually be obtained from within the application stores that distribute the application.

 #### **Security apps**

-On platforms where you can install applications from outside an application store, you might want to consider using [security apps or antivirus](https://www.ncsc.gov.uk/collection/mobile-device-guidance/antivirus-and-other-security-software) to lower the risk of executing malicious code.
+On platforms where you can install applications from outside an application store, you might want to consider using [security apps or antivirus](/collection/mobile-device-guidance/antivirus-and-other-security-software) to lower the risk of executing malicious code.
 However, this approach only lowers the risk and does not remove it entirely.

 #### **Support and security updates**

 When using third-party applications on your devices, you should regularly update them to ensure that the latest security fixes are included.
-See [*keeping your devices and applications up-to-date*](https://www.ncsc.gov.uk/collection/mobile-device-guidance/keeping-devices-and-software-up-to-date) for further advice on this.
+See [*keeping your devices and applications up-to-date*](/collection/mobile-device-guidance/keeping-devices-and-software-up-to-date) for further advice on this.

 ---

 ## 2\.
-Minimise the impact of using malicious or insecure applications
+Minimize the impact of using malicious or insecure applications

 The second part of your approach should to reduce the impact of compromise, should an application you use be found to be malicious or insecure.

 #### **Splitting work and personal apps into different spaces**

-Most platforms provide a way for organisations to configure *containers* or *work profiles* that provide separation between personal apps and work data.
+Most platforms provide a way for organizations to configure *containers* or *work profiles* that provide separation between personal apps and work data.

 Whilst these spaces are not impermeable, they lower the risk that arbitrary third-party applications can access and potentially compromise sensitive work data.
-Your organisation's third-party application policies can be more liberal if you are happy with the security level that this separation provides.
+Your organization's third-party application policies can be more liberal if you are happy with the security level that this separation provides.

 These spaces are often part of a platform's bring your own device (BYOD) features.
-You should read our [guidance on BYOD](https://www.ncsc.gov.uk/collection/mobile-device-guidance/bring-your-own-device) if you are considering that approach.
+You should read our [guidance on BYOD](/collection/mobile-device-guidance/bring-your-own-device) if you are considering that approach.

 #### **Policies on limiting risky apps to only the individuals that need them**

-Many [mobile device management](https://www.ncsc.gov.uk/collection/mobile-device-guidance/choosing-and-using-mobile-device-management-services) products allow you to decide exactly which users are allowed to install and use an application.
+Many [mobile device management](/collection/mobile-device-guidance/choosing-and-using-mobile-device-management-services) products allow you to decide exactly which users are allowed to install and use an application.

 If there are applications which you consider risky, but some users have a strong business need for them, you can consider allowing access for these users only.